-Social media marketing is an incredible free way to reach your audience and is an integral part of a digital marketing strategy.
+Social media marketing is often a more personalized way to reach your audience, and it should be an integral part of your digital marketing strategy.
 Depending on your level of comfort with technology and social media, this marketing strategy can feel daunting, but it’s well worth the time and effort.

-Put down the ring light and pick up a pen instead.
-Creating a social media strategy for your business will help you create a sustainable, achievable, and successful presence online.
-Starting strategically and targeting the platforms where your ideal client is spending their time will help you save time and create engagement that matters.
+Creating a social media marketing strategy for your business will help you create a sustainable, achievable, and successful online presence.
+If you start strategically and target the platforms where your ideal client is spending their time, you will save time while creating engagement that matters.

-Social media marketing is a form of digital marketing whereby businesses make, publish, and share content on social platforms.
-This content supports the business’s branding, revenue, and lead generation goal by reaching your audience where they are organically spending time online.
+Social media marketing is a form of digital marketing in which businesses make, publish, and share content on social platforms.
+This content supports the business’s branding, revenue, and lead generation goals by reaching the audience where they are spending time online organically.

 Social media marketing can drive more traffic to your website, give you an additional way to communicate with your audience, increase brand awareness, and build an online community.
-Oh, and did I mention that you can do all this for free.
-Of course, you can pay to boost posts and there are paid ad options, but free business account options across most platforms are very important for small businesses.
+As a bonus, you can do all this for free.
+Of course, you can pay to boost posts and there are paid ad options, but there are free business account options across most platforms, which are very important for small businesses.

-With the explosion of TikTok from 2018-2020, leading to Instagram’s response with its Reels feature, it is important to recognize the ever-changing social media landscape.
+With the explosion of TikTok, leading to Instagram’s response with the Reels feature, it’s important to recognize the ever-changing social media landscape.
 New tools and platforms develop all the time, and your business will have to account for the changes that come along with that.
-Your business must also recognize that each platform’s algorithm influences what users see online.
+Your business must also recognize that each social media platform’s algorithm will change periodically, which influences what users see online.

-It’s time to bust out your Buyer Personas or read our previous blog if you haven’t had the chance.
+It’s time to bust out your Buyer Personas or read our previous article if you haven’t created them yet.
 This demographic breakdown from Sprout Social can help you pinpoint the places where your buyer personas are spending their time online.

 For example, let’s say you run an online store, and you specialize in newborn onesies.
 This business’s buyer persona is Stephanie, a 29-year-old in Indianapolis, expecting mom looking for cute, unique clothes for her baby.
 Based on her demographics, Stephanie is likely active on Facebook, Instagram, YouTube, and Pinterest.
 With that knowledge in mind, this online store may choose to start Facebook and Instagram accounts.

-Now that you are familiar with the popular social platforms and know where your audience is most active, let’s create a plan.
+Now that you’re familiar with the popular social platforms and know where your audience is most active, let’s create a plan.
 Determine whether you want to share your brand story, increase awareness, drive users to your website, or make more sales online.
 Write down your top 2-3 goals and begin focusing your social media marketing strategy on those objectives.

 ✅ You are familiar with different social media platforms and the demographics that are most active on each.